Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ### Question #61

-DRAG DROP You need to use Azure Automation State Con¬guration to manage the ongoing consistency of virtual machine con¬gurations.
+DRAG DROP You need to use Azure Automation State Configuration to manage the ongoing consistency of virtual machine configurations.

 Which five actions should you perform in sequence?
 To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.